chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 **NOTE:** Before invoking the build make sure you have built `oracle/weblogic:12.2.1.3-developer`.

 Under the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/container_scripts` find the script `setEnv.sh`.
 This script extracts the following Docker arguments and passes them as a `--build-arg` to the Dockerfile.

-Under the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/container-scripts` find the script setEnv.sh.
-This script extracts the following Docker arguments and passes them as a --build-arg to the Dockerfile.

 * Domain Name:           `DOMAIN_NAME`         (default: `base_domain`)
 * Admin Port:            `ADMIN_PORT`          (default: `7001`)